irai/csvexcel/README.md

 simplify csv operations like:
 - read and access cells in a CSV file i.e. table.Cell("A1)
 - transform, search and update any cell in table using Excel like coordinates
-- support for excel like header row
+- support for excel like header row and lookup by header
-- hide rows or columsn an
+- hide rows or columsn to easily delete from output file
-- write the output to another table
+- write the table to a file
-- automatically adjust cells in rows so all rows have the same number of cells
+- automatically adjust columns in rows so all rows have the same number of cells

+## Getting started
-To use simply import and go modules should add the module to your go.mod file.
+Simply import csvexcel and go modules will add the rest to your go.mod file.
 ```golang
 	import "github.com/irai/csvexcel
 ```

-To create or load a CSV table use:
+To load a CSV file use:
 ```golang
 // Load file
 table, err := csvexcel.ParseFile("filename")